mdciao.contacts.ContactGroup

 property means

-The mean value over all distance time-traces
+Per-contact mean values over all distance time-traces

 mean – No unit transformation is done, whatever was given at instantiation (most likely nanometers), is returned here

-Return type
+Return type:

 1D np.array of len(self.n_ctcs)